-George Kinghorn was appointed the Director & Curator of the University of Maine Museum of Art in June 2008.
-Under Kinghorn's leadership the UMaine Museum of Art has experienced a 256% increase in visitation since 2007, has developed a five-year strategic plan and significantly expanded the Museum's educational and exhibition offerings.
+George Kinghorn was appointed the Director & Curator of the Zillman Art Museum (formerly known as the University of Maine Museum of Art) in June 2008.
+Under Kinghorn's leadership the Zillman Art Museum has experienced a 256% increase in visitation since 2007, has developed a five-year strategic plan and significantly expanded the Museum's educational and exhibition offerings.
 In addition, the Museum has added many important contemporary works to the permanent collection and has implemented new art conservation initiatives.

 From 1999-2008, Kinghorn was with the Museum of Contemporary Art Jacksonville and served in several positions including Deputy Director & Chief Curator and also as Director.
 During his time at MOCA Jacksonville he worked cooperatively with architects and designers on the renovation of the six-floor historic building in downtown Jacksonville, assisted with fundraising efforts related to the capital campaign and exhibition sponsorship, managed the opening of the Museum’s children’s interactive center the ArtExplorium Loft, and curated the series of grand opening exhibitions featuring a roster of national and international artists.
 As Director he opened the successful upscale bistro restaurant Café Nola, worked with trustees to develop and adopt a comprehensive strategic plan for the institution, and facilitated an array of substantial gifts to the permanent collection.
 Kinghorn received his Master of Fine Art degree in visual arts from Michigan State University.